 Needing care in later life isn’t something we talk about that often.
 When this need arises most people don’t know where to turn.

-Faced with Care Home costs (after pension etc incomes) of often £500 to £1,000 per week, perhaps for years, few realise that with advice this cost, potentially, can be covered by a one-off payment.
+Faced with Care Home costs (after pension etc incomes) of often £500 to £1,000 per week, perhaps for years, few realise that with financial advice this cost, potentially, can be covered by a one-off payment.
 Advice on this and paying for care is where I, as a specialist Later Life Finance adviser, can help you.

-It often makes sense to cap the costs, at outset. £40,000 to £60,000 p.a. is the cost of residential and/or nursing care.
+It often makes sense to cap the costs, at outset. £40,000 to £60,000 p.a. can be the cost of residential and/or nursing care.
 (More luxurious care or 24 hour care in your own home costs more.
 Much more.)

 The issue is not how much does it cost?
 Because you want to have comfort for yourself or for your parent, if you are the attorney.
 So, you pay whatever it costs.

 The issue is how best and most effectively to pay for it.
 It is a HUGELY complex area.